maxice8/kubernetes/README.md

 I have a Makefile that provides targets to do the setup/deployment necessary.

-## Required Variables

-Each section has a `Required Variables` sentence that tells you which environment variables we expect to be set.

-In some cases these variables are sensitive data (like Tailscale Authentication Keys) so they are instead used directly in the `envsubst` command.

 ## Targets

 ### k3s

 > Add DNS entry for rancher.${DOMAIN} before setting up `k3s`
->
-> Required environment variables: **DOMAIN**

 ```sh
 make k3s